TheWhyofFry/biflabgit/bifblast1.md

 ### Performing arbitrary BLASTs using BioPython

-Assuming you have BioPython installed and your BLAST database has been created, we'll delve a little into a basic usage of BioPython by BLASTing a sequences from the ``test`` BLAST database against itself
+Assuming you have BioPython installed and your BLAST database has been created, we'll delve a little into a basic usage of BioPython by BLASTing a sequences from the ``test`` BLAST database against itself.

+If you followed the creation of a BLAST database, you would've noticed the default output of ``blastn`` is similar to the pretty textual outputs you would get when running BLAST on the NCBI.
+However, we would like to interface with these results.
+Now, prior to parsing (processing the results) BioPython generates the command line similarly like what was done earlier in this guide.

 ### Parsing the results